Sure Dividend

 Source: Investor Presentation

-We expect 8% average annual earnings growth over the next five years, with nearly all of this growth driven by revenue growth.
+We expect a 5% average annual earnings growth over the next five years, with nearly all of this growth driven by revenue growth.
 We also note that Lancaster will almost certainly not grow linearly, as experience has shown that some years are likely to show declines while others are likely to show sizable increases.

 Over time, Lancaster has proven it can grow through a variety of environments, including a pandemic, and we don’t see that as changing anytime soon.